There are 3 options to gain the Initial Sanitation Training if it was not completed before hire:

 On-Line Sanitation Update—3 Hour (SANU)

-Option 1.
 Lead food service workers, usually the manager, at each site are required to complete SanU every 5 years after initial certification.
 If you need to renew, please view the training below.
-There are 5 questions imbedded in the presentation that must be answered.
-Send the answers to firstname.lastname@example.org.
-If you have at least 4 out of 5 correct, we will send you a SanU certificate.
+There is a required worksheet within the presentation that must be filled out and sent in.
+Send it to firstname.lastname@example.org.

 Take the Online 3 Hour ND School Kitchen Sanitation Update Training.